 Participatory methods address some of these limitations.
 Involving users as co-designers holds great potential for dismantling power relations and empowering marginalized communities that are disproportionately impacted by AI~\cite{abeba22power, suresh22pml,kormilitzin2023participatory}.
 Reflexivity in participatory methods encourages transparency during the design process itself, as opposed to a detrimental ``innovate first, fix later'' approach to building trustworthy AI~\cite{floridi2019establishing}.
 By establishing the value-laden nature of technologies, it can prevent personal biases, beliefs and values from seeping into AI systems unexamined.

 Unfortunately, there are many challenges to incorporating participatory approaches across top-down structures, such as corporations that operate within capitalism.
 Popular modes of participation within AI suffer from extractive and exploitative forms of community involvement or ``participation washing''~\cite{sloane22participation}.
-For example, a recent report~\cite{time-chatgpt} sheds light on how OpenAI used exploitative labor practices to make ChatGPT less toxic, subjecting Kenyan workers to psychologically distressing content\footnote{This content included examples of sexual abuse, hate speech, violence, murder, child abuse, rape, animal abuse, torture and self-harm.} without sufficient provision for mental health support; \citet{gray2019ghost} also uncover many similar examples on the exploitative labor performed by minorities to power AI systems.
+For example, a recent report~\cite{time-chatgpt} sheds light on how OpenAI used exploitative labor practices to make ChatGPT less toxic, subjecting Kenyan workers to psychologically distressing content\footnote{This content included examples of sexual abuse, hate speech, violence, murder, child abuse, rape, animal abuse, torture and self-harm.} without sufficient provision for mental health support. \citet{gray2019ghost} also uncovers many exploitative labor practices performed by minorities to power AI systems.

-We pose a more fundamental question: should marginalized communities engage in designing with the creators of harmful AI systems that prioritize profit over their safety?
+More fundamentally, we question whether marginalized communities should engage in designing with the creators of harmful AI systems that prioritize profit over their safety.
 Even in projects where communities are involved, engagement is too often limited in scope and time.
 Contrary to participation being controlled by the corporations and states the design and own AI, we argue in the favor of shifting power towards marginalized groups and centering their experiences.
 We call for a culture of participation in AI to address this, one that enables deep and long-term participation in AI research, institutions, and practices.